navikt/nks-chat/README.md

     - Go to setup > ..
 Embedded Service Deployments and click new deployment, chose embedded chat and and deploy to default experience site
     - Under chat settings click start and and then save with the prefilled config.
 3. Go to the experience site scratch_innboks and into builder.
 Fint the embedded service chat component and update the chat deployment to the one newly created.
+4. In the builder, open settings > Security and privacy. and Enable relaxed csp and allow the two sites that have been blocked from the live agent endpoints.
+5. Go to setup > Permission sets > Scratch Permission set and add access to the service presence statuses needed for chat.

 # Henvendelser